phrenico/cmfsapy/README.rst

    $ pip install cmfsapy

-For more examples and latest version clone this repo and install it from source.
+Or to get more examples and the latest version, clone this repo and install it from source!
 Navigate to the repository root folder and run:

 .. code-block:: bash